jhnwnstd/thesis/README.md

 - `qgram_analysis.py`: Provides utility functions for q-gram analysis.
 - `qgram_token.py`: Performs q-gram analysis on all words (tokens) in the corpus.
 - `qgram_type.py`: Performs q-gram analysis on unique word types in the corpus.

+### Analysis Directory
+The analysis directory contains scripts for various data analysis tasks.
+Before running any analysis, ensure the data is formatted correctly by first executing `1_DATA_CLEANER.py`.

+- 1_DATA_CLEANER.py: Cleans and prepares raw data for further analysis.
+This script must be run first.

+#### Modeling and Analysis:
+- GAMs_model.py: Fits and analyzes Generalized Additive Models (GAMs).
+- randomforest.py: Trains and evaluates Random Forest models.

+#### Data Visualization and Plotting:
+- histogram_confidences.py: Creates histograms of confidence scores for predictions.
+- letter_index_plot.py: Plots related to the position of letters

 ## License